GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 # Shielded folder

-This blueprint implements an opinionated Folder configuration to implement GCP best practices.
+This blueprint implements an opinionated folder configuration to implement GCP best practices.
 Configurations implemented on the folder would be beneficial to host Workloads inheriting constraints from the folder they belong to.

 In this blueprint, a folder will be created implementing the following features:

 - Organizational policies
 - Hierarchical firewall rules
 - Cloud KMS
 - VPC-SC

 Within the folder, the following projects will be created:

 - 'audit-logs' where Audit Logs sink will be created
 - 'sec-core' where Cloud KMS and Cloud Secret manager will be configured

 The following diagram is a high-level reference of the resources created and managed here: